 Don’t be fooled.

 How do I know for sure?

-But what struck me most about the picture was something I never noticed before, and that was my reason for saving it: the sparkle in my eyes had already started to fade at only 4 months into the relationship.
-It’s so subtle, but actually not subtle at all compared to the pictures of me now.
+But what struck me most about the picture was something I had never noticed before, and that was my reason for saving it: the sparkle in my eyes had already started to fade, at only four months into the relationship.
+It’s so subtle, but actually not subtle at all, compared to the pictures of me now.

 Don’t feel an ounce of jealousy for the new target!

-Don’t wallow, not even for a minute, in self-doubt, believing that you somehow were not “good enough” to make the narcissists happy.
+Don’t wallow, not even for a minute, in self-doubt, believing that you somehow were not “good enough” to make the narcissist happy.

 I recommend you not even stay updated about your ex.
 Facebook has a block button for a reason.
 Use it.
 Cut all contact if possible.
-Just knowing that the narcissists will eventually destroy the new target in the same way he tried to destroy you is like helplessly watching a train wreck that you have no power to prevent.
+Just knowing that the narcissist will eventually destroy the new target in the same way he tried to destroy you, is like helplessly watching a train wreck that you have no power to prevent.

 The new target will, unfortunately, join the ranks of the living dead, drained and depleted, and will end up being just another notch on the narcissist’s belt of devastation.
 It’s inevitable.

 What I do know for certain is this: don’t believe most of what you see on Facebook or any other form of social media for that matter.
-There are tons of happy Facebook couples who are absolutely miserable in real life.
+There are tons of happy Facebook couples, who are extremely miserable in real life.
 They’re just not posting those negative/unhappy/realistic pictures.